 - Completion of AGS application packet (scholarship application form with Statement of Purpose, description of financial need, and one professional or academic letter of reference specific to the Social Interest in Action Scholarship Program).

 - Plans for participation in student life and the Adler Graduate School's Student Association.

 - Clear plans for field experience/job-related work, during and/or after one's AGS training, that displays social interest (e.g., inner city/first tier suburb work with a vulnerable population).
 Expectations of activities reflecting social interest extend to all AGS MA tracks - not just clinical tracks.

 - Financial need.

 Maintenance of Eligibility

-- The Academic Vice President will monitor ongoing scholarships on a term-by-term basis and work with scholarship recipients accordingly.
+- The President will monitor ongoing scholarships on a term-by-term basis and work with scholarship students accordingly.
 Scholarship recipients are required to submit quarterly reports on meeting scholarship expectations.

 Wayne F. Placek Grants These grants are made possible by a bequest from Wayne Placek, a participant in Dr. Evelyn Hooker's groundbreaking research in the 1950s which showed that homosexuality is not a form of psychopathology.

 Sources of Research Funding (from Social Psychology Network)